SamteaSilver/SamteaSilver.github.io/README.md

 I really struggled with displaying the different Pokedex entry description since with each generation of Pokemon the order of the languages differs.
 I initially tried to use ternary to change the placeholder variable based on the pokedex id but after getting guidance from my instructor, I learned that a simple function would better suit this scenario.

 ## Improvements
+- Some Pokemon can be looked up but some information will be missing (The picture and the mapped attributes)

 - Display ability info on hover